AnneEstoppey/EasyDataTools/README.md

 ```
 we will create an interactive map with Folium.
 We worked with clustered markers, layers which can be switched on/off, and added a fullscreen button.

-The datasets are shapefiles coming from the Norwegian Petroleum Directorate, which is public data, and can be found [here] (https://www.npd.no/en/about-us/information-services/available-data/map-services/).
+The datasets are shapefiles coming from the Norwegian Petroleum Directorate, which is public data, and can be found [here](https://www.npd.no/en/about-us/information-services/available-data/map-services/).
 We used the wells shapefile and the production licences shapefile.

 This is a first version of this notebook, and we hope to add more functionalities in future.